bbatsov/batsov.com/_posts/2011-04-29-one-shell-to-rule-them-all.md

 ---
 layout: single
 title: "One shell to rule them all..."
+toc: true
 tags:
 - Z Shell
+- Tutorials
 ---

 ## Prelude

-I've been using zsh for about three years now and continue to be impressed the its immense power and flexibility.
+I've been using [Z Shell](https://zsh.sourceforge.io/) (a.k.a. `zsh`) for about three years now and continue to be impressed the its immense power and flexibility.
 Switching from bash to zsh was a decision as good as switching from Windows to GNU/Linux, from vim to Emacs, from Eclipse to IntelliJ IDEA.
 In other words - it